Methadone clinic

-A methadone clinic is a medical facility where medications for opioid use disorder (MOUD) are dispensed—historically and most commonly methadone, although buprenorphine is also increasingly prescribed.
+A methadone clinic is a medical facility where medications for opioid use disorder (MOUD) are dispensed.
+Historically and most commonly, these MOUDs are methadone, although buprenorphine is also increasingly prescribed.
 Medically assisted drug therapy treatment is indicated in patients who are opioid-dependent or have a history of opioid dependence.
 Methadone is a schedule II (USA) opioid analgesic, that is also prescribed for pain management.
 It is a long-acting opioid that can delay the opioid withdrawal symptoms that patients experience from taking short-acting opioids, like heroin, and allow time for withdrawal management.
 In the United States, by law, patients must receive methadone under the supervision of a physician, and dispensed through the Opioid Treatment Program (OTP) certified by the Substance Abuse and Mental Health Services Administration (SAMHSA) and registered with the Drug Enforcement Administration (DEA).

+The usual process at the clinic is dispensing methadone daily in liquid form, and ingestion is supervised by the physician.
+Initially, methadone treatment consists of 30mg to 40mg of methadone.
+Initial doses are followed by increases in the following days until withdrawal symptoms are suppressed.
+Many patients with opioid use disorder see effective results in symptom management and compliance on 80mg to 120mg of methadone per day.
+Although there is no set schedule for the gradual increase of dosage, patients typically experience a 5mg to 10mg increase each day for 5-7 days, until they are maintaining a 60mg per day dosage under physician observation.